city

 • He or she did not have enough information to know that the recipient was a juvenile.

-• The designated method of mass distribution did not allow a means for the alleged offender to prevent an underage recipient of receiving the material.
+• The designated method of mass distribution did not allow a means for the alleged offender to prevent an underage recipient from receiving the material.

 What is Considered “Obscene” or “Harmful” Material?